zmwv823/ComfyUI_Anytext/README.md

-# Look at the node tooltip for instrction.
+# Look at the node tooltip for instruction.

 # 1、AnyText: Unofficial custom_node for [AnyText: Multilingual Visual Text Generation And Editing](https://github.com/tyxsspa/AnyText)